jllllll/windows-venv-installers/README.md

 + Generally, uses the least amount of disk space.
 + Tends to work better than Micromamba alone.
 + Should be portable.
 Hooks must be regenerated after the environment is moved.
 The scripts here do this on every run.
-- Is slower to set up and install packages
 - Is the least tested of the scripts, though it has not failed me yet.
 - Initial setup uses Micromamba, and later uses Conda, resulting in this method being subjected to the weaknesses of both.